seenuusa455/behavioral/ONETRUST_INTERVIEW_PLAYBOOK.md

 ## Section 1 — Company Overview {#section-1}

+From what I’ve learned, OneTrust is an enterprise SaaS company focused on helping organizations manage privacy, AI governance, compliance, and data risk from a single platform.
+As companies adopt more AI and operate under increasing regulatory requirements, OneTrust helps them use data responsibly while remaining compliant.
+What attracted me most is the technical complexity of the platform and the opportunity to solve challenging enterprise-scale problems while working closely with customers and engineering teams.

 ### Who They Are

 OneTrust was founded in 2016 in Atlanta, Georgia.
 It started as a consent management and privacy compliance tool — basically helping companies figure out GDPR.
 It grew fast.
 Really fast.
 Within a few years it had expanded into a full trust intelligence platform covering privacy, security, ethics, ESG, and third-party risk.